vdelimad/vdelimad/README.md

-I enjoy developing and optimizing computational algorithms.
+I like developing and optimizing computational algorithms.
 I am currently pursuing a Ph.D. in Computer Science at Georgetown University.